bh90210/mlsic/docs/_posts/2024-08-19-markov-chains.md

 ### Composition Strategy

-The initial strategy is using Markov Chains
+The strategy of the first iteration is to use Markov Chains to generate variations of the initial seed.

 ### Creating the seed